 - The son wants to move dad to a nursing home.
-He feels guilty and conflicted about that - he promised dad he could always stay with him - He is exhausted as dad will not accept any kind of help and some nights he is up wandering around.
-He has had a few falls at night as well. - Dad is not interested in "the home" and is going back to the farm.
+He feels guilty and conflicted about that - he promised dad he could always stay with him - He is exhausted as dad will not accept any kind of help and some nights he is up wandering around. - Dad is not interested in "the home" and is going back to the farm.